YuAnnnnn-Lin/YuAnnnnn-Lin/README.md

 - 👋 Hi, I’m @YuAnnnnn-Lin
-- 👀 I’m interested in Java and Python coding
+- 👀 I’m interested in Java, Python and MATLAB coding
-- 🌱 I’m currently a UG student major in Communication Engineering in SUSTech, China
+- 🌱 I got my bachelor degree of Communication Engineering in Southern University of Science and Technology, Shenzhen, China
+-     I am currently pursuing my master degree in the Hong Kong Polytechnic University
-- 📫 You can reach me by email, my email adress: hilyadesu@gmail.com
+- 📫 You can reach me by email.
+My email adress: hilyadesu@gmail.com